WWE ‘Extreme Rules’ Results, The New Day In A Tables Match With Sanity And More

 The New Day vs. Sanity

-Kofi Kingston, Xavier Woods, and Big E squared off against Alexander Wolfe, Eric young, and Killian Dain in a six-man tables match.
+Kofi Kingston, Xavier Woods, and Big E squared off against Alexander Wolfe, Eric young, and Killian Dain in six-man tables match.
 Unsurprisingly, the action started with all six men attacking each other.
 Big E ended up alone in the ring, and Alexander and Eric pummeled him.

 It's absolute pandemonium in the #TablesMatch between #TheNewDay & #SAnitY at the #ExtremeRules kickoff show! pic.twitter.com/GYfkI6boyj